kiewic/PowerBI-WaffleChart/Tutorial/DataBinding.md

-# Adding Databinding
+# Adding Databinding to Bar Chart
-Databinding can be done by dragging values into your field well.
+Databinding can be done by defining your visual capabilities.
-See commit of what was added at this step.
-[Adding Databinding to your Visual](https://github.com/Microsoft/PowerBI-visuals-sampleBarChart/commit/3c6e8186436b63bf0cf97d2cdd5dde8aa8d08709)
+See [commit](https://github.com/Microsoft/PowerBI-visuals-sampleBarChart/commit/3c6e8186436b63bf0cf97d2cdd5dde8aa8d08709) for what was added at this step.

+Databinding can be done on the field well.
 ![](images/DataBinding.png)

 ## Adding Data Roles